- Offers 3 plans under $60 per month

 Cinch Home Services provides customers with the choice of three plan options: an Appliances Plan, Built-in Systems Plan, and Complete Home Plan.
 Protection plans start $28–$40 a month, but the price of your coverage will vary depending on where you live and any optional coverage you select.

-Built-in Systems Plan: Starting at $32.99 per month ($395.88 per year + save $50 when you choose annual payment), With this plan, you’ll receive coverage for 16 essential home systems.
+Built-in Systems Plan: Starting at $32.99 per month ($395.88 per year + first two months free when you choose annual payment), With this plan, you’ll receive coverage for 16 essential home systems.

-Complete Home Plan: Starting at $39.99 per month ($479.88 per year + save $100 when you choose annual payment).
+Complete Home Plan: Starting at $39.99 per month ($479.88 per year + first two months free when you choose annual payment).
 Under this combination plan, you’ll receive coverage on everything in the Appliances Plan and Built-in Systems Plan, in addition to a homeowners insurance deductible reimbursement of $500.

 Note: Prices above reflect coverage with a $150 deductible.
 Customers have the choice of a $100, $125, or $150 service fee.
 If you select a lower service fee, your monthly premium will increase.